IGM Undergraduate Orientation

 Math Placement Exam (MPE)

 To ensure proper course placement, you are required to take the Math Placement Exam (MPE).
-The MPE is available from May 15-June 30.
+It is imperative that you take the exam by July 13.
 To access the exam or for more information, please visit www.rit.edu/science/mpe/.

 Orientation - Academic Day